Skip to content

 Panicking vs try_color()

-color(), cprintln!(), and friends all panic on invalid markup.
+All c* macros (cstr!(), cprintln!(), etc.) and the color() function panic on invalid markup.
 That's fine for most cases where you wrote the markup yourself and you know it's valid.

 rust